Jesskita/AnalisisEstadisticoR/LabHipotesis/TestHipotesis.md

 in means was 0 (if you ran the test on the two separate but paired columns).

+(**pregunta** 25)

-The test statistic tell us what?
+**The test statistic tell us what?**

-1: the sample mean 2: the true mean 3: the number of estimated std errors between the sample and hypothesized means 4: the true variance
+1.  the sample mean
+2.  the true mean
+3.  the number of estimated std errors between the sample and hypothesized means
+4.  the true variance

 We can test this by multiplying the t statistic (11.7885) by the standard deviation of the data divided by the square root of the sample